JessicaYJY/CS686_Project/SRGAN-pytorch/README.md

 ## Test

-- Put your test image in the `test` folder, and test by applying your own image and to see the result.
+- Put your low-resolution test images in the `test` folder, and test by applying your own image and to see the result.

 ### How to run test
 ```